CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/workspaces-and-collaboration.md

 In Cloud Application Manager, you can organize users to grant them access to several assets at the same time.
 Users might be members of Workspaces, Cost Centers and Organizations.

+These **contexts** have a hierarchical structure of scope levels in Cloud Application Manager.
+An **Organization** groups a set of Cost Centers.
+A **Cost Center** includes  Workspaces and finally, a **Workspace** includes several assets: *Instances, Boxes, and Providers*.

 When you first sign in to Cloud Application Manager, you only have a personal workspace called My Workspace.
 After that you can be invited as member to other Workspaces, Cost Centers or Organizations.

 ### Workspaces

-Workspaces are the most common way to have users collaborating on a set of instances, boxes and providers.
+Workspaces are the most common way to have users collaborating on a set of instances, boxes and providers with certain access permissions.

+#### Context elements

+Workspace is the context where three types of assets are included: boxes, instances and providers.

 To have instances, boxes or providers available in a workspaces, create them inside it or share them with the workspace with the appropriate level of permission.

+#### Members roles.
+Sharing and collaboration

 At the same time, workspaces have members.
 The members of the workspaces are users or groups of users (for example, LDAP Groups).